Reconstruction era: Religion

 Freedmen were very active in forming their own churches, mostly Baptist or Methodist, and giving their ministers both moral and political leadership roles.
 In a process of self-segregation, practically all Blacks left White churches so that few racially integrated congregations remained (apart from some Catholic churches in Louisiana).
-They started many new Black Baptist churches and soon, new Black state associations.
+They started many Black Baptist churches as well as Black state associations.

-Four main groups competed with each other across the South to form new Methodist churches composed of freedmen.
-They were the African Methodist Episcopal Church; the African Methodist Episcopal Zion Church, both independent Black denominations founded in Philadelphia and New York, respectively; the Colored Methodist Episcopal Church (which was sponsored by the White Methodist Episcopal Church, South) and the well-funded Methodist Episcopal Church (predominantly White Methodists of the North).
+Four main groups competed with each other across the South to form Methodist churches composed of freedmen.
+They were the African Methodist Episcopal Church; the African Methodist Episcopal Zion Church (both independent Black denominations founded in Philadelphia and New York, respectively); the Colored Methodist Episcopal Church (which was sponsored by the White Methodist Episcopal Church, South); and the well-funded Methodist Episcopal Church (predominantly White Methodists of the North).
 The Methodist Church had split before the war due to disagreements about slavery.
 By 1871, the Northern Methodists had 88,000 Black members in the South, and had opened numerous schools for them.

 Blacks in the South made up a core element of the Republican Party.
 Their ministers had powerful political roles that were distinctive since they did not depend on White support, in contrast to teachers, politicians, businessmen, and tenant farmers.
-Acting on the principle as stated by Charles H. Pearce, an AME minister in Florida: "A man in this state cannot do his whole duty as a minister except he looks out for the political interests of his people."
+Acting on the principle as stated by Charles H. Pearce, a minister in Florida: "A man in this state cannot do his whole duty as a minister except he looks out for the political interests of his people."
 More than 100 Black ministers were elected to state legislatures during Reconstruction, as well as several to Congress and one, Hiram Rhodes Revels, to the U.S. Senate.

 In a highly controversial action during the war, the Northern Methodists used the Army to seize control of Methodist churches in large cities, over the vehement protests of the Southern Methodists.
 Historian Ralph Morrow reports:

 A War Department order of November 1863, applicable to the Southwestern states of the Confederacy, authorized the Northern Methodists to occupy "all houses of worship belonging to the Methodist Episcopal Church South in which a loyal minister, appointed by a loyal bishop of said church, does not officiate."